 I spent more than one night ruminating on that, even months later.
-Lying to a therapist is like hiring independent escorts and faking orgasms.
-On a professional level, it potentially hurts her because she doesn’t know if she did her job right.
+Lying to a therapist is like hiring a spicy worker and faking orgasms with them.
+On a professional level, it potentially hurts her because she doesn't know if she did her job right.
 However…

 On a personal level, I don't owe her anything.

 I'm paying for a service, and I have my own set of needs to advocate for, as does the next client.
 What the other person does is none of my business.

 It happens.
 Whatever my ex-therapist and her current clients do is not my burden to bear.
 Nor is what she thinks of me.

 I should have told my ex-therapist how I felt, sure.
 But I already got the impression that she didn't hear what I was saying about a deeper problem present.
 That my greatest fear was of others seeing me as ineffective and defective.
 That she was getting pushy about where I "should" be.
 Without her contribution, I had already hit my psyche with a hammer where I needed a hug.

 And if she didn't seem receptive to my further expression of concerns, would attempting to work past that even be worth it?

 That would be grounds for ending any other relationship, after all.